 If you’re thinking about a big trip overseas and not sure about whether or not to do it as part of a group, on your own, or something in between, here’s the rundown on what the difference between guided, self-guided, and independent travel is and when to choose each type.

-What is a "Guided Tour?"
+What is a "guided tour?"

-Guided tours are all generally all-inclusive group travel experiences led by a guide and following a specific itinerary.
+Guided packaged tours are all generally all-inclusive group travel experiences led by a guide and follow a specific itinerary.
 These types of tours are popular worldwide, and there are a wide variety of guided tours that cater to every age and budget.

 Guided group tours are convenient, include expert guides that provide interesting background information on every place you visit, and are generally an easy stress-free option.
 People who choose group tours enjoy the company of other travelers, as well as the local expertise of the guides.

-Because the tour provider has negotiated a group rate for everything, you’re also (usually) getting access to better hotels and other activities than you would get for the same price as an individual.
+- You may be getting a deal this way: Because the tour provider has negotiated a group rate for everything, you’re also (usually) getting access to better hotels and other activities than you would get for the same price as an individual.

-What is a "Self-Guided Tour?"
+What is a "self-guided tour?"

 A self-guided tour is one where the traveler has a route, information, and some amenities arranged by a company, but is responsible from getting between point A and B each day on their own.
 Self-guided tours do not include the support of a group or a hired guide, although sometimes self-guided tour operators organize accommodation, luggage transfers from starting point to final destination, or even basic maps and pointers for navigating the destination on one’s own.

 A popular example of a self-guided tour is the Annapurna Circuit trek in Nepal, done by thousands of travelers every year, most of whom are not professional trekkers.
 It’s a set trail through the Nepalese Himalayas, and all travelers seeking to do it must first apply for a permit.
 After that, each trekker receives official information about the trail, and recommendations on where to start and stop, where to sleep each night, where to acclimatize, etc. It’s hard to mess up -- there are even sherpas and guides along the way if a self-guided trekker changes his or her mind.

 Another example is the difference between doing a one-day, self-drive safari in Kruger National Park and doing a guided, multi-day safari in Tanzania’s more remote Serengeti.
 Driving oneself along an explicit trail through a self-contained national park is different than signing up to be led across a vast plain of Africa according to a specific itinerary, which are both different from deciding to go bushwhacking by oneself through the grasslands of Kenya (uh, not advisable).

-A self-guided tour is a good choice when there’s a popular established way of traveling through a specific region, like the Camino de Santiago in Spain.
-If you can follow a clear trail and there are other people doing the same thing, self-guiding is perfectly reasonable.
+- The tour operator does the research for you.
+Similar to the guided tours, your itinerary will be pre-curated for you, with all the must-see spots.
 It’s also going to be much more affordable than hiring a guide who, in these cases, will do nothing more than follow the signs you could have very well followed yourself.

-What is Independent Travel?
+What is independent travel?

 We all know the "independent traveler:" they're young, free, and wild -- traveling the world with nothing more than a backpack and the currency from their last destination.